PQYPLZXHGF/genetic_privacy/README.md

 Notes:
 * For the most part, executables are in the `predict` directory.
-* Some of the naming of the scripts doesn't make sense, because the files were named at a time when many functions were group together, then split out into other files.
+* Some of the script names don't make sense, because the files were named at a time when many functions were group together, then split out into other files.

 Work flow
 ---------